 Courtney is a Women and Gender Studies major with a second major in Public Health Education.
 Courtney is interested in addressing disparities in health access on a broad scale.
 Her essay for Dissenting Voices looks at representations of menstruation and menstrual needs in for people who are houseless in the United States.
 She addresses various forms of inequities that arise as well as which avenues of address might be effective in various ways and circumstances, ultimately suggesting that gender ideologies and economic systems need to shift before any charitable or health-care based remedies can be fully effective.
 Courtney was our departmental intern for Women and Gender Studies in fall 2019 and she interned at The Red Cross in Rochester, NY.
 After graduation, she plans to serve in the Peace Corps as a health education volunteer.
 Courtney is our Departmental Scholar Award Winner.
 Congratulations, Courtney!

 Kelsie is a Women and Gender Studies and Communication double major.
 Her Dissenting Voices essay “Missing from Research: Exposing the Deficit in Knowledge and Research of Endometriosis and Women’s Health” was published last year and argues that endometriosis could be either less prevalent, or less excruciating in a society that integrates a feminist approach to health care.
 Kelsie is deeply committed to women’s health and representations of gender that serve all bodies.
-Kelsie has served as an RA and did an internship in Enrollment Management and Student Affairs at the College among other leadership positions.
+Kelsie has served as an RA and did an internship in Enrollment Management and Student Affairs at the University among other leadership positions.
 Kelsie also presented at the 6th Biennial Seneca Falls Dialogues in October, 2018.
 Congratulations, Kelsie!!

 Isaiah Louis Jean